Zaporozhtransformator: Industrial companies

-Seizure by Zelenskiy government
+2022 Nationalisation

-On November 6th, 2022 the government of President Volodymyr Zelenskiy used martial law to seize control of the company.
+On November 6, 2022, the government of President Volodymyr Zelenskiy used martial law to seize control of the company.
 “Such steps, which are necessary for our country in conditions of war, are carried out in accordance with current laws and will help meet the urgent needs of our defense sector.”
-The government of Ukraine also took control of engine maker Motor Sich, energy companies Ukrnafta and Ukrtatnafta and vehicle maker AvtoKrAZ at the same time.
+The government of Ukraine also took control of engine maker Motor Sich, energy companies Ukrnafta and Ukrtatnafta and vehicle maker KrAZ at the same time.